 The journalists we lost in Ukraine

-This piece remembers the journalists who have been killed while doing their job during the war in Ukraine along with civilians and volunteers.
-They were reporting, filming and photographing the events of the war.
+This piece remembers the journalists killed while doing their job during the war in Ukraine.
+They were reporting, filming and photographing the events of the invasion.
 They were war correspondents, local producers, photojournalists and videojournalists.
-Here are brief profiles of each of these journalists, with links to their work before and during the war.
+Here are brief profiles of these journalists, with links to their work before and during the war.

 Leclerc-Imhoff worked for French cable channel BFM TV and also freelanced as a videographer, editor and reporter.
 As well as BFM TV, he'd also worked for FranceTV as an image reporter, covering news, politics, social issues and climate for the TV channels.
 Between 2014 and 2018, Leclerc-Imhoff worked as an editor at production company Agence CAPA, where he edited short and long-form video, including documentaries.